MoseleyBioinformaticsLab/MESSES/_sources/tagging.rst.txt

 ---------
 * All modification tag rows must start with a value tag after **#tags**.
 * This tag indicates which table and field to compare with.
-* The value underneath the tag will be compared with the value in indicated field for all of the records in the indicated table to determine if a match is made.
+* The value underneath the tag will be compared with the value in the indicated field for all of the records in the indicated table to determine if a match is made.

     * Signature: